Labour market entry agreement

 4. Decision

-Once we have received a complete application from you, we will assess whether you and the employer have met the requirements for an labour market entry agreement.
-We will then decide whether the employer may hire you for an labour market entry agreement.
+Once we have received a complete application from you, we will assess whether you and the employer have met the requirements for a labour market entry agreement.
+We will then decide whether the employer may hire you for an introduction job.
 You may not begin the job before you receive a decision from us.